tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 The reference field can be either the id of a record to which the note should be attached, or the ID value of a record as retrieved from the database.
 The reference can be any type of record, including another note.

-(NOTE for further discussion: It's probably the case that the referenced record should have a backlink to the note so that when rendering, we can add annotations to the items.)
+The referenced record will have an indication that it is a target of at least one note.
+This will be a field that is added to the record called has_note with a value of true.
+The existence of this flag indicates that a search for associated notes is appropriate.
+It could be used to show a note icon without incurring a search for the text of the note until the user demands it.